Stronger-MAS: Multi-Agent Reinforcement Learning for Collaborative LLMs: Preliminaries

-where $F_{\mathrm{norm}}(\cdot)$ is the sample standard deviation. \paragraph{Role-sharing vs. Role-specialized Policy Optimization.} We distinguish between two optimization regimes, role-sharing and role-specialized, both of which initialize policies from the same base model.
+\paragraph{Role-sharing vs. Role-specialized Policy Optimization.} We distinguish between two optimization regimes, role-sharing and role-specialized, both of which initialize policies from the same base model.
 During rollouts, each agent $i$ generates a dataset $\mathcal{D}_i$, which consists of sample groups.
 A single group $g$ is composed of a shared observation context $o_g$ and $K$ candidate actions with their corresponding advantages, denoted as $g=\{i, a_g^{(c)}, A_g^{(c)}\}_{c=1}^K$.
 The core difference between the two regimes lies in how the training data is batched.
-A minibatch $\mathcal{B}_m$ for a specific policy $\theta^{(m)}$ is constructed by pooling the datasets from all agents assigned to it:
+A minibatch $\mathcal{B}_m= \bigcup_{i \,:\, \sigma(i)=m} \mathcal{D}_i.$ for a specific policy $\theta^{(m)}$ is constructed by pooling the datasets from all agents assigned to it: